-Triplex Stool is an experimental furniture that pushes the physical limits of a stool; from structure to weight; assembly process to after-life.
-The super light module is made of biodegradable flax fibre, one of the strongest natural cellulosic material found.
+Triplex Stool is an experimental piece of furniture that pushes the physical limits of a stool; from structure to weight; assembly process to the afterlife.
+The super-light module is made of biodegradable flax fibre, one of the strongest natural cellulosic materials found.
 Designed with a strategically curved geometry, the stool stands elegantly on its arches and embraces weight above.
 It is intended to be carried along when moving apartments or cities.
-Its stack-ability is ideal for shipping and storage.
+Its stackability is ideal for shipping and storage.

 Faced with the urgent impacts of climate change and the effects of over-consumption of plastic and concrete on the environment, designers have to react.
-Tackling these requires new understanding towards how resources, manufacture goods and consume products are exploited.
+Tackling these requires a new understanding towards how resources, manufactured goods and consumer products are exploited.

-Material was the main starting point as the team was intrigued by the notion of composite material.
+The material was the main starting point as the team was intrigued by the notion of a composite material.
 Promoting materials that are fully recyclable, non-toxic and biodegradable, is important.
 Flax fibre has not been widely used in furniture.
-Yet it has superior qualities that is game changing in the industry.
-Similar to the physical properties of carbon fibre, the team took the advantage of the flax fibre's high tensile strength to create a geometry that utilises curvature to attain structural performance.
-There are calculations, algorithms, simulations and automation involved.
-It is truly a project that fuses art and science.
+Yet it has superior qualities that are game-changing in the industry.
+Similar to the physical properties of carbon fibre, the team took advantage of the flax fibre's high tensile strength to create a geometry that utilises curvature to attain structural performance.
+There are calculations, algorithms, simulations and automation processes involved.

-The rate of bio-degradation of the stool is affected by the condition of the environment depending on the types of microorganisms and physical factors including UV radiation, temperature, and oxygen etc. It takes more than 6 months at a controlled environment for decomposing.
-The team believes that their testing and trials are a step closer to a better and more cyclical approach of design where the current “buy and discard” approach of consumption is objected.
-The stool will be expected to be used by users in cities after cities, and generation after generation.
-But when it comes to the end of the product life, it can disappear responsibly.
+The rate of bio-degradation of the stool is affected by the condition of the environment depending on the types of microorganisms and physical factors including UV radiation, temperature and oxygen etc. It takes more than 6 months in a controlled environment to decompose.
+The team believes that their testing and trials are a step closer to a better and more cyclical approach to design, where the current “buy and discard” approach of consumption is objected to.
+The stool will be expected to be used by multiple generations.
+But when it comes to the end of the product's life, it can disappear responsibly.